People

 Examples of recent work

-• Ben represented the successful landlord on appeal of a possession order.
-The appeal court considered that the provision of services by a tenant (of no quantified monetary value) as consideration for accommodation under a tenancy agreement did not constitute ‘rent’ for the purposes of the Housing Act 1988 and accordingly the tenancy was excluded from being an assured tenancy.
+• Ben successfully represented a landlord as sole counsel in the Court of Appeal on the second appeal of a possession order.
+The Court of Appeal considered that the provision of services by a tenant (of no quantified monetary value) as consideration for accommodation under a tenancy agreement did not constitute ‘rent’ for the purposes of the Housing Act 1988 and accordingly the tenancy was excluded from being an assured tenancy.
+Ben’s articles on the case are here and here.
+Ben also successfully represented the landlord on the first appeal.

 • Ben acted for the tenant in a claim for permission to take proceedings for the enforcement of a right of re-entry by reason of breaches of leasehold repairing covenants pursuant to the Leasehold Property (Repairs) Act 1938.
 Ben successfully argued that the landlord’s only evidence was quasi-expert evidence which was not Part 35 compliant and for which no permission had been given and accordingly the landlord could not prove its case and the claim ought to be dismissed.